Importance conditional sampling for Pitman-Yor mixtures

-The ICS algorithm has the appealing feature of being easily adapted to a variety of models.
+The ICS can be easily adapted to a variety of models.
 For example, it naturally fits the partially exchangeable framework of model \eqref{mod:ddp}.
-The ICS algorithm for GM-DDP mixture models is described in Algorithm~\ref{algo:ICS_GMDDP} in Appendix~\ref{sec:ICS_GMDDP}, and consists of three main steps.
+The ICS algorithm for GM-DDP mixture models is described in Algorithm~\ref{algo:ICS_GMDDP}, and consists of three main steps.
 First, conditionally on the allocation of observations to clusters referring to either the idiosyncratic process $\gamma_l$, with $l=1,\ldots,L$, or the common process $\gamma_0$, summaries of all the processes, that is $(\bs_{l}, \bt_{l}, \bp_{l})$, for $l=0,\dots,L$, are updated as done in Section~\ref{sec:approach} for a single process, with the proviso that $\sigma=0$.
-Second, the latent variables $\theta_{i,l}$ are updated for every $l = 1, \dots, L$ and $1 \leq i \leq n_l$, and, third, the components of $\bw$ are sampled.
-The full conditional distributions for $\theta_{i,l}$ and $\bw$ are provided in Appendix~\ref{sec:ICS_GMDDP}.
+Second, the latent variables $\theta_{i,l}$ are updated for every $l = 1, \dots, L$ and $1 \leq i \leq n_l$; and, third, the components of $\bw$ are sampled.
+The full conditional distributions for $\theta_{i,l}$ and $\bw$ are provided in Appendix~\ref{app:ICS_GMDDP}.

 Model \eqref{mod:ddp} is specified by assuming a univariate Gaussian kernel and normal-inverse gamma base measure $P_0 = N\text{-}IG(0, 5, 4, 1)$.
 Moreover, the specification $\vartheta=1$ and $z=0.5$ is adopted, with the latter choice corresponding to equal prior weights assigned to idiosyncratic and common components $\gamma_l$ and $\gamma_0$.
 The ICS algorithm for the GM-DDP mixture model was run for 10\,000 iterations, the first 5\,000 of which were discarded as burn-in.
-Estimating posterior densities for smokers and non-smokers, required a total runtime of less than two and half minutes.
+Estimating posterior densities for smokers and non-smokers, required a total runtime of less than two and a half minutes.
 Convergence of the chains was assessed by visually investigating the trace plots, which did not provide any evidence against it.

 Figure~\ref{fig:sim_gal} shows the estimated densities of the gestational age, for each stratum, with a comparison between smokers and non-smokers.
 The distribution for smokers is globally more skewed and shifted to the left than the one for non-smokers, indicating an expected more adverse effect of smoke on gestational age.